 - Use the dark blue ‘filter’ button feature located near the top right of the page to search for records rather than the search text box.
 This will give users the most accurate results.
 Use of the search text box may not provide the full set of results.

 - For the Medallion Drivers – Trained, Medallion Vehicles – Authorized, and Medallion Vehicles – Inactive lists, OpenData Mine contains historical results in addition to the current day’s list.
 When filtering your results, either input the date you are interested in or be prepared to see multiple entries for each available date.

-- For the Medallion Drivers – Active list only, OpenData Mine has been updated to contain only the current day’s list.
+- For the Medallion Drivers – Active list and the Street Hail Livery Drivers – Active list, OpenData Mine has been updated to contain only the current day’s list.

 - To access historical information on Medallion Drivers, a new Medallion Drivers – Active Change Log file is now provided.
 This new list contains a row for each change made to an individual Driver record, so that users can access historical information that shows how and when a Driver’s record was changed.
 This historical information is available from October 28th, 2013 onwards.
 Please note that any change to a Driver record from October 28, 2013 onward will appear on this file.